ConorOW/ENIGMA-PD_TBSS_Container/README.md

-# ENIGMA-DTI Preprocessing & TBSS Container
+# DTI Preprocessing & TBSS Container

 ## Introduction
 This document lays out the steps necessary to run a basic ENIGMA-DTI TBSS pipeline, running preprocessing, tensor fitting and tract-based spatial statistics.
 This is done using 4 shell scripts and a Singularity image.
 The final step will copy all of the TBSS metrics for each subject to a central folder `USC_FINAL` which can be shared with USC, along with the covariates file which you should fill out.
 This is not official ENIGMA- just my own project.
 Please contact me at my USC email if you want to run the pipeline so I can set up the Singularity image for you.